A. Kelly Richard

 The Scratchboard Process

 I begin by taking a photo of my subject.
-Based on the photo, I draw a picture of my subject.
-The scratchboard that I use is a museum quality panel by Ampersand that can be scratched with a X-ACTO knife, tattoo needle or scratchboard scraper.
-This board has a white kaolin clay surface and is evenly coated with black ink.
-I transfer an outline of my drawing onto my scratchboard.
-I scratch lines to create the "light" in my drawing.
+Based on the photo, I create an outline of my proposed drawing.
+I transfer the outline of my drawing onto the scratchboard.
+Then, I scratch tiny lines to create the "light" in my drawing.
 I am not working in reverse.
 Once this is completed, I go over the drawing many times slowly building up my figure until the artwork is complete.
-A scratchboard drawing can easily take 30 to 100 hours to complete.